One is the best wood for smoking meat between Hickory and Mesquite.

 It’s a popular choice for smoked meats, particularly when combined with heavier woods like oakwood.

-There isn’t a clear winner here because they both produce excellent smoke and provide distinct flavors depending on what you’re cooking.
-However, as I stated at the outset, my preference is for Mesquite.
+There isn’t a clear winner here because they both produce excellent smoke and provide distinct flavors depending on your cooking.
+However, as I stated at the outset, I prefer Mesquite.

 I recommend that you try both and decide which tastes better for you!